nDmitry/generator-frontend/README.md

 - Run: `yo frontend`

 ## Subgenerators
-Generator includes two subgenerators: `app` and `stylus`.
-You can run them separately with the commands: `yo frontend:app` and `yo frontend:stylus`.
+The generator includes two subgenerators: `app` and `sass`.
+You can run them with these commands: `yo frontend:app` and `yo frontend:sass`.

 ### App subgenerator
-The subgenerator scaffolds out some starting files (e.g. `app.js`, EJS templates based on h5bp), Gruntfile.js to process them and build, Bower config files, `.jshintrc`, `.editorconfig` and `.gitignore`.
+The subgenerator scaffolds out some starting files (e.g. `app.js`, EJS templates mostly based on h5bp), Gruntfile.js, bower.json, .jshintrc, .editorconfig and .gitignore.

 List of what my Grunt config can do for you:
 * Local Connect web-server
 * Live reloading
 * Compiling EJS templates to HTML
-* Compiling Stylus
+* Compiling Sass with Compass
 * Prefixing your output CSS with Autoprefixer
-* Spriting with output to sprites.styl file
 * CSS liniting
-* CSS and JS minification (`usemin`)
+* CSS and JS concatenation/minification
 * Revving filenames
-* Image optimization
+* Images optimization
 * And more...

-### Stylus subgenerator
+### Sass subgenerator
-This subgenerator just fetches my Stylus [library](https://github.com/nDmitry/stylus) and copies it to `src/stylus` directory (by default).
+This subgenerator just fetches my Sass [library](https://github.com/nDmitry/sass) and copies it to `sass` directory (by default).

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)